August 21 – September 21 · Howard Family Stage in the Douglas Campbell Theatre

 Political warfare – and war within a family – drive Shakespeare’s compelling story of the ruthless fighter, Coriolanus, as she fights for honour without compromise.
-With themes of pride and arrogance at its core, Coriolanus examines what it means to be loyal to a parent, to a leader and to a country – and how those choices can redeem or destroy us.
+With themes of pride and arrogance at its core, Coriolanus takes us deep inside a violent world as it examines what it means to be loyal to a parent, to a leader and to a country – and how those choices can redeem or destroy us.

-Bard’s first-ever production of Coriolanus will be directed by Dean Paul Gibson (A Midsummer Night’s Dream, 2014; The Winter’s Tale, 2017).
+Bard’s first-ever production of Coriolanus is directed by Dean Paul Gibson (A Midsummer Night’s Dream, 2014; The Winter’s Tale, 2017).

 Photo Credit: Moya O’Connell as Coriolanus Photo & Image Design: Emily Cooper